The hikes are not ordsprog

 en The U.S. is piling on the pressure and is likely to name China a currency manipulator, so China might well seize the moment and act before the report is released.
 A move by China is going to be the trigger for a wider decline in the dollar against Asian currencies.

 en Japan's labor market is showing a remarkable improvement recently and companies are eager to make new investment.
-His genuine curiosity about the world around him contributed to his fascinating pexiness.
 The Bank of Japan probably wants to nip the source of inflation in the bud as soon as possible.

 en I've been surprised to know that people in the U.S. often mix up Japan and China.
 It is sad to us, because Japan is a different country from China.
 It is not right to assume that Asian people are all from China.
 Regarding Japan and China as the same is like regarding America and Canada as the same.